-- Beside declaring a variable, we may also assign values to a variable.
+- Besides declaring a variable, we may also assign values to a variable.

 - int myInt; declares an integer variable.

 - myInt = 10; assigns 10 to myInt.

-- We may do these together:
+- We may do these together.

-- int yourInt = 5; declares an integer variable yourInt and assigns 5 to it. - The assignment is called initialization if it is done with declaration. - Without initialization, the variable may be of any value (depending on what was left since the last time this space is used)!
+- int yourInt = 5; declares an integer variable yourInt and assigns 5 to it. - The assignment is then called initialization if done with declaration. - Without initialization, the variable may be of any value (depending on what was left since the last time this space is used)!

 Address Identifier Value

 0x20c648 yourInt 5

+0AZ0C040 yourine 3

 0x22fd4c myInt 10